tedhudek/sandbox/eight-essential-tips.md

 Two years ago, I went on the WTD hike.
 During the hike, I met a young writer by the name of Jacob.
 Jacob started asking me about my work.
 He asked me many questions over the course of the conference.
 A few weeks after the conference I got an email from Jacob, asking me another question - if I'd be a guest on his podcast to discuss how to future proof yourself as a tech writer.
 That interview served as the foundation for this talk.
 Jacob was practicing the first tip I'm going to share with you today, which is:

 1. Just ask.
-Asking can help you discover information or make connections that you'd miss otherwise.

 * So I took a cue from Jacob.
 I turned the podcast interview into a talk and asked Write the Docs if I could present.
 Guess what?
-They said no. So I sent Eric an email and I asked how I could improve it.
-He was kind enough to give me a few suggestions, so I made some changes and asked again this year.
+They said no. So I asked how I could improve it.
+I made some changes and asked again this year.
 After two proposals and one request for feedback, here I am.
 * Ask people how your request fits in their priority list.
 Just a high level ping can really increase the odds of a speedy turnaround.
 * Ask for feedback.
 At Microsoft, we actually have a tool for requesting feedback.
 Requesting feedback is great, because not only are you getting suggestions for improvement, but you're also letting people know that you care about the quality of your work, and that you care if they got what they needed from you.
 Show people you're interested in taking care of them!
 People love that.
 * Ask by being in the right place at the right time.
 I used to camp out in the lounge of the feature team first thing in the morning.
 They would come in, see me, and frequently they would say: "Seeing you reminds me, I'd been meaning to tell you about some super important thing."